-The directors obtained an independent assessment of the fair value of freehold land and buildings for 'BMDI Rotary House' on 31 December 2019 and 'Hilltop House' as of the approximate date of completion of extensions, on 1 June 2021 (refer disclosure of the resultant non-adjusting subsequent event in Note 21).
+The directors obtained an independent assessment of the fair value of freehold land and buildings for 'Hilltop House' on 1 June 2021 and 'BMDI Rotary House' on 31 December 2019.

 Fair value is the amount for which the assets could be exchanged between a knowledgeable willing buyer and seller in an arm's length transaction as at the valuation date, and has been based on vacant possession, with direct reference to recent market transactions on arm's length terms for land and buildings comparable to that of the Group.